Muthal Mariyathai: Soundtrack

 The music was composed by Ilaiyaraaja while the lyrics for the songs were written by Vairamuthu.
 Neither liked the film after viewing its rough cut because they felt it "wasn't youthful", but Bharathiraja insisted that Ilaiyaraaja compose the score.
 According to Ilaiyaraaja, when Bharathiraja saw the finished cut after composing was complete, he asked Ilaiyaraaja how he was able to deliver such wonderful music even for a film he did not like, and Ilaiyaraaja replied it was because he could not do injustice to his profession.
 Many of the songs were inspired by Indian folk music.
 The song "Antha Nilava Thaan" is set in the Carnatic raga Natabhairavi, and "Poongatru Thirumbuma" is set in Kharaharapriya.
 The tune of "Antha Nilava Thaan" was later used by Ilaiyaraaja in "Mujhe Bahon Mein Bhar" from the 1989 Hindi film Mahaadev.

 Release and reception

 Muthal Mariyathai was released on 15 August 1985.
 The film received positive reviews for its realistic portrayal of an elderly person's love and sacrifices.
 Ananda Vikatan said that when detractors were talking about the end of Ganesan's era in Tamil cinema, Bharathiraja proved through an intense script and character that his saga was not over yet.
 The reviewer also applauded Radha's performance and Bharathiraja's direction.
 Kalki lauded the film for its cinematography and Bharathiraja's direction.
+Balumani of Anna praised the acting, dialogues, cinematography, music and direction.
 Though Vadivukkarasi received acclaim from critics for her performance, she was the subject of vitriol from fans of Ganesan due to her character's antagonistic nature.
 The film ran for over 200 days in theatres, becoming a silver jubilee hit.